 > 1.3 The citation of Ahunbay et al (2004) by the authors is just one of the numerous articles applying the GEMC +TI method.
 A more appropriate reference would be the earlier article of the same team (Ungerer et al, JCP, 112, (2000), 5499) in which ethane and dodecane are considered, two compounds studied in the proposed manuscript.
 The text must acknowledge that GEMC + thermodynamic integration has been applied to the prediction of coexistence of large alkanes (eg dodecane) in a large range of conditions (Tr= 0.45 to Tr=0.9) using several forcefields (including TraPPE-UA).

 We thank the reviewer for the Ungerer2000 reference.
 This paper does have TraPPE-UA dodecane, but it does not have TraPPE-UA ethane.
 We now included TraPPE-UA dodecane data from Ungerer2000 to Figure 10 (unfilled black triangles).
-RA reasonable agreement between ITIC and GEMC+TI is observed in Figure 10.
+Reasonable agreement between ITIC and GEMC+TI is observed in Figure 10.

 Section II - Integration method